 Stanford is actively progressing on its path toward diverting more than 90% of waste from the landfill by 2030.
-Through expansive reuse, recycling, and composting programs, the university has reduced the total amount of material going to landfill to 8,970 tons in 2019, for a diversion rate of 66%, compared to a peak of 14,000 tons sent to landfill in 1998.
-With a significantly reduced population on campus in the wake of local shelter-in-place laws, the campus generated an average of 1,300 fewer tons of waste each month than during the same period the prior year.
 Managing campus resources in a way that prioritizes sustainable purchasing, reduction, and reuse, followed by recycling and composting, is critical to achieve the zero waste goal.